 Talk about innovative, the Furniture Pavilion in Shanghai is pushing the boundaries when it comes to designing temporary spaces.
 Focusing on how materials can be recycled for secondary use and how buildings, too, can be used in different ways time and time again, ROOI Design and Research have designed a fabulous solution for buildings that are needed in different ways at different times.
 Plywood has been used as it’s a brilliant material for secondary use, and the building has been designed to be easily assembled or disassembled on site within 48 hours.
 After the first exhibition in it, the entire building was cleverly transformed into 410 sets of tables and chairs for nearby communities.

-Another one that’s particularly innovative, and good for both the design world and our health.
-Yeah, you heard it right.
 A new vision for probiotic buildings, Alive by The Living means that we don’t just need to be getting our probiotics from yoghurt these days.
 Instead, as Dezeen tells us, this prototype ‘promotes human health by promoting diverse microbial communities through the calibration of light and air flow.
 It involves a room made of porous, organic material with both macro-spaces for humans and micro-spaces for microbes—and interfaces for exchanges among different species.’

 We’re always keeping our eyes open for interesting and fashionable ideas in response to global calls.
 Electronic waste is a chronically under-discussed element of the sustainability fight, and something that needs to have a platform so that we can factor it into global solutions.
 It’s brilliant to see a pioneering solution to the problem with this nomination.
 Common Sands, Forite is a collection of recycled glass tiles made from the glass components found in discarded ovens and microwave ovens.
 Developed in a collaboration between Studio Plastique, Snøhetta and Fornace Brioni, the product is as a result of years of experimentation and is about creating sustainable, smart and refined architectural products from an abundant yet unexploited group of materials.